Sympathy for the Devil: Legacy

 Of the change in public perception the band experienced after the song's release, Richards said in a 1971 interview with Rolling Stone, "Before, we were just innocent kids out for a good time, they're saying, 'They're evil, they're evil.'
 Oh, I'm evil, really?
 So that makes you start thinking about evil ...
 What is evil?
 Half of it, I don't know how many people think of Mick as the devil or as just a good rock performer or what?
 There are black magicians who think we are acting as unknown agents of Lucifer and others who think we are Lucifer.
 Everybody's Lucifer."

 Hunter S. Thompson and his attorney Oscar Zeta Acosta kept replaying the song hundreds of times during their drug-induced road trip to Las Vegas in 1971 to maintain focus whilst high.
 In Thompson's novel, Fear and Loathing in Las Vegas and the film of the same name, the song is referenced several times.

 Contrary to a widespread misconception, it was "Under My Thumb" and not "Sympathy for the Devil" that the Stones were performing when Meredith Hunter was killed at the Altamont Free Concert.
 Rolling Stone magazine's early articles on the incident typically misreported that the killing took place during "Sympathy for the Devil", but the Stones in fact played "Sympathy for the Devil" earlier in the concert; it was interrupted by a fight and restarted, Jagger commenting, "We're always having – something very funny happens when we start that number."
 Several other songs were performed before Hunter was killed.

-"Sympathy for the Devil" is considered the band's "ode to madness" by The Washington Post's Paul Schwartzman.
+"Sympathy for the Devil" is considered the band's "ode to madness" by The Washington Posts Paul Schwartzman.
 The song has been played more than 800 times by the Rolling Stones during live performances, and appears on their live albums Get Yer Ya-Ya's Out!, Love You Live, and Flashpoint, among others.

 Lyrics

-The song's verse "I shouted out, ‘Who killed the Kennedys?' / When after all, it was you and me." is considered by critic Robert Christgau to be a commentary about how "this is a world where people get killed and all of us, to one extent or another, are implicated in the fact that this is that world."
+The song's verse "I shouted out, "Who killed the Kennedys?' / When after all, it was you and me." is considered by critic Robert Christgau to be a commentary about how "this is a world where people get killed and all of us, to one extent or another, are implicated in the fact that this is that world."
 This lyric was noted in 2024 by Schwartzman as being omitted from the song since approximately 2006 in live performance.
 Christgau believes this was possibly done due to its lack of relevance "to the younger audience".